jzitelli/poolvr/README.md

-## How to host locally (tested under Windows 7, Windows 10, Ubuntu 14, Fedora 22):
+## How to host locally (tested under Windows 7, Windows 10, Ubuntu 14.04, Fedora 22):

 1. Clone this repository
-2. From your cloned **poolvr** root directory: ```bash git submodule init git submodule update```
-3. Follow either A or B:
-   A. Serving the static file `index.html`:
-      ** BROKEN AT THE MOMENT **

-      1. Start a Python HTTP server from the root directory:
-         - using Python 2: `python -m SimpleHTTPServer`
-         - using Python 3: `python -m http.server`
-      2. Point your browser to `http://127.0.0.1:8000`
-   B. Tornado / Flask application serving dynamically generated HTML:
-      This method requires some extra Python packages, but offers more functionality.
+2. Install JavaScript dependencies via Node Package Manager: `npm install`

-      1. Set up a Python environment with the required packages.
-         I recommend using the [Miniconda Python distribution](http://conda.pydata.org/miniconda.html), which will let you easily install the Python dependencies (using the `conda` Python package manager): ```bash conda install tornado
-         conda install flask
-         conda install numpy```
+3. Set up a Python environment with the required packages.
+I recommend using the [Miniconda Python distribution](http://conda.pydata.org/miniconda.html), which will let you easily install the Python dependencies (using the `conda` Python package manager): ``` conda install tornado conda install flask conda install numpy```
-      2. Run the Python script `pyserver/tornado_app.py`: ```bash python pyserver/tornado_app.py```
-      3. Point your browser to `http://127.0.0.1:5000/poolvr`
+4. Start the Tornado server via: `python pyserver/tornado_app.py`

+If all goes well, you should be able to access **poolvr** at `http://127.0.0.1:5000/poolvr`.

 The Tornado server is configured to also serve any file within the project tree (nice for local development, but probably a bad idea to deploy to an actual web server).
-      For instance, you can access the static `index.html` that you would obtain with method A via `http://127.0.0.1:5000/index.html`.